Extension Logo

 • For Eastern white pine, consider bud capping or adding tree tubes to protect the seedlings if local deer populations are high.
 You may also remove the lower branches as the white pine ages to reduce the risk of white pine blister rust

-Regardless of which species you are managing, we encourage you to work with a natural resource professional as decisions related to climate adaptation and pest and disease management are site-specific, nuanced, and complex.
+Regardless of which species you are managing, we encourage you to work with a natural resource professional as decisions about climate adaptation and pest and disease management are site-specific, nuanced, and complex.

 Woodlands of Minnesota Handbook